 Until 2016, ATA had two specialized texts to choose from: B (technical, scientific or medical) and C (financial, business or legal in the broadest sense).
 We will continue to use these texts, though ATA does not test for them any more.
 Why study them?

 - These topics often appear in general texts, and we need to have an orientation in problem solving for these issues.
 These topics will be introduced by specialists: One who specializes in L2 to L1, and one who specializes in L1 to L2.

 - Participants who are taking the exam to be certified as a DSHS Certified Document Translator in WA State (36% pass rate), still have to meet the following requirements: “The translator test covers such subject matter areas as social services, legal services, and medical services.
 Categories of texts included in the test range from general to semi-technical.”
-(See page 19 of this document.)
+(See this article.)

 The changes in the ATA certification exam are summarized below.